Frequently Asked Questions

 What types of clients do you work with as a holistic nutritionist?

 I can work with anyone!
-The best fit for my services however, would be a person who is perhaps disenfranchised with a drug model of health that deals only with symptoms and wants to get to the root causes, or wants a healthier, holistic, more natural way to health.
-Also, someone who is highly driven and motivated to take the steps, and exercise the discipline, to make the lifestyle changes that are needed would be a great fit.
+The best fit for my services however, would be a person who is perhaps disenfranchised with a drug model of health that deals only with symptoms and wants to get to the root causes, or wants a healthier, more holistic and natural way to health.
+Also, someone who is highly driven and motivated to take the steps and exercise the discipline needed to make the necessary lifestyle changes would be a great fit.

 What factors do you consider when helping someone make changes?

-I look at a very broad picture when looking to help someone improve his or her health and establish healthy habits.
+I look at a very broad picture when looking to help someone improve their health and establish better habits.
 I consider health history, sources of toxicity, emotional and physical stresses, amount and quality of sleep, state of fitness and activity, on top of one’s food habits and whatever nutritional deficiencies might be present.
-There are many things to consider; much more than a few symptoms that may be displaying.
+And more.
+There are many things to consider; much more than the symptoms you may be displaying.

 Are your services covered by insurance?